Yoonsen/Tutorial-DHN2019/README.md

 The participants will experiment with the API, and get a hands on experience with the tools.

-The repository can be used directly from a browser by following this link [dhn2019-jupyter](https://mybinder.org/v2/gh/Yoonsen/Tutorial-DHN2019/master), which uses MyBinder, documents here: [Binder docs](https://mybinder.readthedocs.io/en/latest/).
+The repository can be used directly from a browser by following this link [dhn2019 tutorial myBinder version](https://mybinder.org/v2/gh/Yoonsen/Tutorial-DHN2019/master), which uses MyBinder, documents here: [Binder docs](https://mybinder.readthedocs.io/en/latest/).

 A link to this page [Jupyter and corpus tutorial dhn2019](https://yoonsen.github.io/Tutorial-DHN2019/)